kingbootoshi/pipecat-example/docs/unitree-led-integration.md

 - SDK: We use Unitree SDK2 Python (`unitree_sdk2py`).
 LEDs are controlled via `AudioClient.LedControl(R,G,B)`.
 - Transport: SDK talks over DDS.
 We must initialize a DDS domain on the NIC that routes to the robot.
 - App behavior:
-  - At startup, LEDs are set to solid pink and kept there with a keepalive.
+  - At startup, LEDs are set to solid pink.
   - While the bot is speaking, LEDs blink pink ↔ dim pink (fast).
   - After speaking, they return to solid pink.